rapidtender/cron-sentry/README.md

 -----

 ```
+$ cron-sentry --help
-usage: cron-sentry [-h] [--dsn SENTRY_DSN] [--version] cmd [cmd ...]
+usage: cron-sentry [-h] [--dsn SENTRY_DSN] [--version] cmd [arg ...]

 Wraps commands and reports those that fail to Sentry.

-Positional arguments:
+positional arguments:
   cmd               The command to run

-Optional arguments:
+optional arguments:
   -h, --help        show this help message and exit
   --dsn SENTRY_DSN  Sentry server address
   --version         show program's version number and exit

-The Sentry server address can also be specified through
+The Sentry server address can also be specified through the SENTRY_DSN
-the SENTRY_DSN environment variable (and the --dsn option can be omitted).
+environment variable (and the --dsn option can be omitted).
 ```

 Example